hofstra/drc/_posts/2015-01-24-itinerary.md

 published: true
 feature: true
 lead_person: "3"
+blurb: "&ldquo;A Frightful Number&rdquo; uses data culled from Daniel Defoe&rsquo;s &ldquo;creative non-fiction&rdquo; Journal of the Plague Year and from historical sources to track the spread of the 1665 London plague.
+Created with DRC&rsquo;s innovative mapping tool Itinerary, the site annotates the epidemic&rsquo;s progress month by month, parish by parish."
 people:
   - "3"
   - "1"

 ---

 “A Frightful Number” uses data culled from Daniel Defoe’s “creative non-fiction” Journal of the Plague Year and from historical sources to track the spread of the 1665 London plague.
-Created with Hofstra DRC’s innovative mapping tool Itinerary, the site annotates the epidemic’s progress month by month, parish by parish.
+Created with DRC’s innovative mapping tool Itinerary, the site annotates the epidemic’s progress month by month, parish by parish.

 <!--more-->